amritesh09/desktop-search-engine/README.md

 # desktop-search-engine

+This is a java implementation of a basic desktop search engine.
-A desktop search engine application based on java Swing and Lucene.
+We have used java Swing and Derby.

-Currently, we provide the functionality to search for files and folders by name or path.
-You can also add extension as a filter.
+Just add directories you want to add to DB (like C:\, D:\ or subdirectories).
+It will  take a minute.

+After than you can search for any file or folder just by entering a substring from the name and optionally an extension.

-The search is lightening fast.
+We have designed the search to be lightening fast.
+You can get the results instantly.
+We also cache the recently searched results for faster retreival.

-We plan to add search by content also in near future.
+We are also working on adding search by content using Lucene.